Application

 In research published in Nature Biomedical Engineering, the Wyss Institute used Organ-on-a-Chip technology to culture a stable, complex human microbiome for at least five days in anaerobic conditions.

-By developing a proof-of-concept method for controlling oxygen levels, the team was able to provide appropriate oxygenation to the endothelial and epithelial cells while maintaining hypoxic conditions in the channel inhabited by the commensal bacteria.
+By developing a proof-of-concept method for controlling oxygen levels, the team successfully provided appropriate oxygenation to the endothelial and epithelial cells while maintaining hypoxic conditions in the channel inhabited by the commensal bacteria.
 These low oxygen conditions are critical for the survival of anaerobic bacteria commonly found in the intestine.

 Over 200 distinct groups of bacteria were sustained in culture over several days, maintaining the richness of microbial diversity found in the human intestine.
 Importantly, the complex microbiome enhanced the barrier function of the intestinal epithelium.
-The direct access to the microbiome and intestinal tissue offered by Organ-Chips opens the door to discover specific microbes or their metabolites that cause disease or that might help prevent these conditions.
+By enabling direct access to the microbiome and intestinal tissue, Organ-Chips open the door for discovering specific microbes or their metabolites that cause disease or that might help prevent these conditions.